 - Utilisation of graduates to help deliver on defined company projects and embed capability and/or support the company achieve its goals;

-- Potential to improve the skills base and competence available in the business, particularly in SME’s;
+- Potential to improve the skills base and competence available in the business.

 Am I Eligible?

-GradStart is open to all Enterprise Ireland SME companies.
+GradStart is open to all E.I.
+SME and mid-tier (less than 500 employees) companies, Large companies (in certain circumstances), HPSU Accelerate companies (see eligibility criteria below) and LEOs*.].
 The initiative is also available to eligible Udras na Gaeltacht clients.